jose-a-rodrigues-alb/measure/android/docs/internal-documentation.md

 Measure exports events to the server in batches.
 All events for sessions that contain a crash are exported.
-Events for non-crashed sessions are not exported by default, a sampling rate can be applied to non-crashed sessions to reduce the number of sessions exported.
+Events for non-crashed sessions are not exported by default, a sampling rate can be applied to non-crashed sessions get events for a certain percentage of sessions.
 See [README](../README.md) for more details about configuring sampling rate.

 * [Periodic batching and export](#periodic-batching-and-export)